INMD Early Career Researcher Partnership Prize (2022/2023)

 - Contact Information

 INMD supports research to enhance health in relation to diet, digestion, excretion, and metabolism; and to address causes, prevention, screening, diagnosis, treatment, support systems, and palliation for a wide range of conditions and problems associated with hormone, digestive system, kidney, and liver function.
-The INMD New Investigator Partnership Prize will support New Investigator Prizes awarded by Partner Organizations (voluntary health sector organizations such as non- profit organizations, professional organizations and registered charities) that recognize outstanding research relevant to the Institute's mandate.
+The INMD Early Career Investigator (ECI) Partnership Prize will support ECI Prizes awarded by Partner Organizations (voluntary health sector organizations such as non- profit organizations, professional organizations and registered charities) that recognize outstanding research relevant to the Institute's mandate.
 INMD will fund a maximum amount for a single prize of $2,500 per Partner Organization, which must be matched equally by partner funds (making the total value of each prize $5,000).
 For information on INMD, please refer to the INMD website and Refreshed Strategic Plan 2015-2018.

 Successful applicants (Partner Organizations, NOT individuals) will be notified within 9 weeks of application submissions.
 Funds will be released upon verification of awardees by the Partner Organization(s).